carrotflakes/cpp-lisp/README.md

 - `macroexpand-all`

 ## Standard functions and macros
-User can use some functions and macros immediately on LISP start.
+Some useful functions and macros are available immediately on LISP start.
 These are defined in `core.lisp` file.

 ## Samples